 - Each resident will present one seminar per year in the CVM Resident Seminar Series.
 Topics must be selected three months in advance.

-- The Resident Program Coordinator maintains a folder for each resident.
+- The Residency Program Coordinator maintains a folder for each resident.
 Residents are responsible for keeping their file current by noting fulfillment of required obligations, updating their curriculum vitae, and providing a copy of all manuscripts submitted for publication.

 - A certificate of residency will be awarded at the end of the residency only when stipulated requirements are satisfied and the resident’s committee members have signed the Residency Completion Form.